Somerset House: 17th and 18th centuries

 Two years later, with the Restoration, Queen Henrietta Maria returned and in 1661 began a considerable programme of rebuilding, the main feature of which was a magnificent new river front, again to the design of the late Inigo Jones, who had died at Somerset House in 1652.
 However she returned to France in 1665 before it was finished.
-It was then used as an occasional residence by Catherine of Braganza, wife of King Charles II.
+It was then used as an occasional residence by Catherine of Braganza, wife of Charles II.
 During her time it received a certain notoriety as being, in the popular mind, a hot-bed of Catholic conspiracy.
 Titus Oates made full use of this prejudice in the fabricated details of the Popish Plot and it was alleged that Sir Edmund Berry Godfrey, whose murder was one of the great mysteries of the age, had been killed in Somerset House before his body had been smuggled out and thrown into a ditch below Primrose Hill.

 Somerset House was refurbished by Sir Christopher Wren in 1685.
+In 1686, the office of the Master of the Revels was in Somerset House.
 After the Glorious Revolution in 1688, Somerset House entered on a long period of decline, being used (after Queen Catherine left England in 1692) for grace and favour residences.
 In the conditions of the time this meant almost inevitably that little money could be found for its upkeep, and a slow process of decay crept in.
 During the 18th century, however, the building ceased its royal associations.
 Though the view from its terraced riverfront garden, open to the public, was painted twice on his London visit by Canaletto (looking up- and downriver), it was used for storage, as a residence for visiting overseas dignitaries and as a barracks for troops.
 Suffering from neglect, Old Somerset House began to be demolished in 1775.